-Darius Carey joins the Beaver Football coaching staff in 2019 as the defensive line coach.
-Carey joins BSU after serving as a graduate assistant coach at Quincy University with responsibility on the defensive line.
+Darius Carey enters his second season with the Beaver Football coaching staff in 2020 as the defensive line coach.
+Carey joined BSU after serving as a graduate assistant coach at Quincy University with responsibility on the defensive line.

 Carey spent the last two seasons as a graduate assistant coach with Quincy while helping the defensive line earn three All-Great Lakes Valley Conference selections in 2018.
 In addition to his duties on the defensive line, Carey also served as assistant recruiting coordinator, strength and conditioning assistant, and assistant equipment manager.